15 Of The Best Places To Hide Easter Eggs, Because Everyone Likes A Challenge

 12. Among Groups Of Photos Or Trinkets

 If you have a bookshelf or other shelving unit that has frames, books, and decorative elements on it, your kids might not even notice that you've discretely hidden a few eggs among the other trinkets.
-According to the aforementioned post from Houzz, there's too much to look at on shelves, so your eyes probably won't initially settle on the eggs that don't belong.
+As the aforementioned post from Houzz noted, there's too much to look at on shelves, so your eyes probably won't initially settle on the eggs that don't belong.